bstro/rifRAF/README.md

 		"translateX": "0px -150px"
 	});

-__Warning: the math currently doesn't work as expected.
+__Warning: the math for calculating the css adjustsments currently doesn't work as expected.
 You probably shouldn't use this yet.__